cjbaar/prusa-mmu-12x/README.md

 ## Overview

 This is the result of several months of designing and testing new ideas for increasing the filament count of the Prusa MMU2S.
+(And then more testing and re-designs for the MMU3.)
 I tried several variations, but ended up coming back to something that is largely based on the original Prusa model.
 Some of the major adjustments include:
 * increased filament count from 5 to 12
 * reversed position of pulley and idler motors, to maximize the use of the 110mm pulley shaft
 * moved FINDA to the rear of the selector, in an attempt to minimize issues where the filament clears the ball but then still fails to fully retract